chrberger/libcluon/README.md

 apk add libcluon --no-cache --repository https://chrberger.github.io/libcluon/alpine/v3.7 --allow-untrusted
 ```

-## Installation on Windows
+### Installation on Windows

 We are providing pre-compiled binaries including debug symbols for Windows 64 via BinTray here: https://bintray.com/chrberger/libcluon/libcluon-win64-debug#files/

-## Compiling from sources on the example of Ubuntu 16.04 LTS
+## Build from sources on the example of Ubuntu 16.04 LTS

 To compile `libcluon` from sources on an Ubuntu 16.04 LTS (Xenial Xerus) system, you need to have `build-essential`, `cmake`, and `git` installed: